ik5/fp-msgpack/README.md

 Files
 -----
  * src/
    - msgpack.pas    - basic implementation for packing and unpacking data
    - msgpack_consts - constant information regarding the protocol
    - msgpack_errors - a unit for error resourcestring holdings
+   - msgpack_bits   - a unit that does bit manipulation that does not exists on FPC by itself

  * tests/
    - convert.lpr - program that uses fpcunit